-But for those of us at the beginning of our fiction empire journey, should we be striving for novel novels or aiming instead for something at the intersection of originality and what’s already selling?
+But for those of us at the beginning of our traditional-publishing journey, should we be striving for novel novels or aiming instead for something at the intersection of originality and what’s already selling?

 And if publishers can’t project a sales path based on similar titles that came before the novel in question, they’re less likely to take a gamble on it.